How do I access JACC articles?

 - Log into ACC.org.

-- Click on “My ACC” and choose “My CME & MOC” from the drop-down menu.
+- Click on "My ACC" and choose "My Transcript" from the drop-down menu.

-- On the "My CME/CE Transcript" page you will find a detailed summary of your activities.
-You can filter the results of your listing by date, Learning Pathways and Credit Types.
-You can also manually add educational activities or print your transcript by clicking on links on this page.
+- On the "My Transcript" page you will find a detailed summary of your activities.
+You can filter the results of your listing by Date and Credit Types.
+You can also manually add external activities or print your transcript by using the buttons in the upper right-hand corner.

 Where can I find CME activities?